Vestre Fjord Park / ADEPT

 -

-TeamADEPT, GHB Landskab, Orbicon, Niras, COWI
+- Team:ADEPT, GHB Landskab, Orbicon, Niras, COWI

-ClientAalborg Municipality
+- Client:Aalborg Municipality

-From the architect.
+Text description provided by the architects.
 The Limfjord itself, the largest fjord landscape in Denmark, is the grand potential of Vestre Fjord Park.
 Here one finds ‘real’ nature - water, bird life, fish, fields, beach and meadows - that together with a wide variety of physical activities and outdoor facilities create the setting for new active experiences related to both nature and the city.

 The vision behind the project is to encourage direct contact to the fjord by establishing better accessibility from land to sea.
 At the same time, the project aims to strengthen the story of the landscape with a multi-functional building structure that frames the many potential activities on the water.
 The precise cut between the two water spaces is defined by the isthmus binding together landscape and built structure - exactly where the experiences of fjord, activities and park become one.